SAILTECHTEAM/football-yolov9/README.md

   --homography-dst-points 530 0 530 660 1060 660 1060 0 \
   --nosave
 ```
+Note: the input order of the homography-src-points and homography-dst-points matter, and wrong order can lead to wrong homographic projection.

 ### 2️⃣ Postprocess of Tracks
-The raw detection results are processed in `post-processing.py` and `post-processing-ball.py` sequentially.
+The raw detection results (JSONL files) are processed in `post-processing.py` and `post-processing-ball.py` sequentially.
 Both scripts would output several intermediate JSONL files.
-The final JSONL file to use is named `team_tracking_final.jsonl`.
+The final JSONL file to use is named `team_tracking_final.jsonl` and `ball_tracking_final.jsonl`.

 ```{shell}
 python3 post-processing.py \